Liberty Baptist School: History

 On March 10, 1968, the United Baptist Church voted to purchase classrooms of McKinley School, which had been condemned for a freeway in the amount of $6,300.
 The building was worth about $150,000 new and was eight years old at the time of the purchase.
 On June 9, 1968, the church voted to authorize the formation of a Christian Day School beginning with a kindergarten in September 1968.

 Cherie Noel was the first principal and teacher of the United Baptist School in 1968.
 Additional buildings were purchased to make room for more classroom space for the growing church and school ministries.
 The school grew to over one hundred students in 1969 and began to include kindergarten through sixth grade.

 In 1971, Liberty Christian High School was added, and the school became Liberty Christian Schools in 1977.
 The name was changed to Liberty Baptist School in September 1980.

-Liberty Baptist School currently operates as a ministry of the Liberty Baptist Church under the leadership of Stan Smith as the pastor of the church and Russell Barnes as the principal and administrator of the school.
+Liberty Baptist School currently operates as a ministry of the Liberty Baptist Church under the leadership of Justin Burkholder as the pastor of the church and Ross Pyle as the principal of the school.

-Mission Statement
+Mission statement

-The Mission statement of the Liberty Baptist School is as follows:"The mission of Liberty Baptist School is to prepare students to serve the Lord Jesus Christ by equipping them with spiritual, academic, and leadership tools necessary to be "light" and "salt" in this present world (Matthew 5:13-16)."
+The mission statement of the Liberty Baptist School is as follows:"The mission of Liberty Baptist School is to prepare students to serve the Lord Jesus Christ by equipping them with spiritual, academic, and leadership tools necessary to be "light" and "salt" in this present world (Matthew 5:13-16)."

 Liberty Baptist School maintains that the Bible is the final authority (and standard) for every matter of "faith and practice."
 This means that other textbooks (science, math, history, language, etc.) are considered to be supplements to the Bible and are evaluated by their adherence to the principles contained in the Bible and that the conduct, attitude, speech, and achievement of every student and faculty member of Liberty Baptist School is evaluated according to the principles of the Bible.

 The Liberty Baptist School trains young people in the principles of leadership, character, self-discipline, responsibility, integrity, and good citizenship according to Christian values.
 Liberty Baptist School admits students from non-Christian families on a space-available basis.

 The program of Liberty Baptist School emphasizes: